 Putney Park is a popular destination for dog walking and exercising in Putney.
 During the community consultation, it was clearly expressed that the Park is commonly used for dog walking by the local residents and this was considered to be an important role of the Park.
 While the Park does not provide any off leash areas, the use of the pathways and open grassed areas for on leash exercising is very popular.
-(The closest dog off leash area is located at Meadowbank Park).
+(The closest dog off leash exercise areas are is located at Peel Park and Olympic Park).

 During the consultation, many local residents and visitors to the Park requested that the Park have a designated area for a dog off leash area.
 A recent Study on Recreation Areas for People and their Dogs prepared by the City of Ryde identified that Putney Park as having the potential as a location for an enclosed off leash area.
 At the time of this Plan of Management being prepared, an area located parallel to Pellisier Road was being trialled as a dog off leash area.
-The outcome of this trial is supported in this plan of management provided the dog of leash area is an enclosed type of dog off leash facility.
-This is due to the extensive use of the Park for other recreational activities and the bushland areas within the Park.
-This is further supported by the feedback from the community during the trial.
+The outcome of this trial is did not support the use of Putney Park as an area for off leash dog exercising (refer to Council report and subsequent resolution, 14 June 2011).